Squareshot blog /

 Whatever you choose – be it a 0800 toll-free number or a live chat, that has 24/7 support team servicing it – having a person to speak to is a much-advised component of a product page.
 MarTech reports that 51% of the surveyed clients confirmed they are more likely to buy from e-commerce business with live chat functionality.

 Many clients will check the refund policy before proceeding to the cart.
 Knowing, that the refunding of merchandise is possible, increases conversions significantly.

 Make sure to display the refund and satisfaction guarantee policies somewhere in the eye’s reach from the CTA button.
 This is how customers know they are entering into a legitimate transition with a reputable store who cares about their interests.

-When creating a product page entrepreneurs must take into account a myriad of factors in order for it to convert.
-The optimization of the product page should be an ongoing process for a business.
+When creating a product page you must take into account a myriad of factors in order for it to convert.
+The optimization of the product page should be an ongoing process.
 AB tests are a must.
-Testing should be the second nature in the web designing process.
 Testing the shape of a CTA button, the font size of the product title or the color of the discount message is the only way to push your conversions higher.